There are a number of factors which make Caddick Davies the ideal option for anyone facing a motoring charge in England or Wales:

 What is the fine or penalty for driving without insurance?

-The law recognises that the offence of driving without insurance is a serious one and provides that an uninsured driver can either be handed a Fixed Penalty Notice, requiring – as mentioned above – a payment of £300 (increased from the previous £200 fine) and endorsing their license with 6 penalty points.
+The law recognises that the offence of driving without insurance is a serious one and provides that an uninsured driver can either be handed a Fixed Penalty Notice, requiring – as mentioned above – a payment of £300 (increased from the previous £200 fine) and endorsing their licence with 6 penalty points.

 What’s the maximum fine for driving without insurance